Enalean/tuleap-documentation-en/languages/en/developer-guide/patches.rst

 - Cannot work without "the next one"
 - A meaningless commit message

-As a contributor, it's your duty to get your commits integrated, it's useless to sum-up commits that depends one of another if the very first one is not validated.
+As a contributor, it's your duty to get your commits integrated, it's useless to sum-up commits that depend of one another if the very first one is not validated.

 Development repository is hosted on https://gerrit.tuleap.net